International court issues war crimes warrant for Putin | Law-Order

 International court issues war crimes warrant for Putin

-The court said in a statement that Putin is allegedly responsible for the war crime of unlawful deportation of children and that of unlawful transfer of children from occupied areas of Ukraine to the Russian Federation.
-It also issued a warrant Friday for the arrest of Maria Alekseyevna Lvova-Belova, the commissioner for Childrens Rights in the Office of the President of the Russian Federation, on similar allegations.The move was immediately dismissed by Moscow and welcomed by Ukraine as a major breakthrough.
+The International Criminal Court said Friday that it has issued an arrest warrant for Russian President Vladimir Putin for war crimes, accusing him of personal responsibility for the abductions of children from Ukraine.Although world leaders have been indicted before, it was the first time the global court has issued a warrant against a leader of one of the five permanent members of the U.N.
+Security Council.

-The International Criminal Court said on Friday it has issued an arrest warrant for Russian President Vladimir Putin for war crimes, accusing him of personal responsibility for the abductions of children from Ukraine.
+The International Criminal Court said Friday that it has issued an arrest warrant for Russian President Vladimir Putin for war crimes, accusing him of personal responsibility for the abductions of children from Ukraine.

-Although world leaders have been indicted before, it was the first time the ICC has issued a warrant against a leader of one of the five permanent members of the UN Security Council.
-The court said in a statement that Putin "is allegedly responsible for the war crime of unlawful deportation of (children) and that of unlawful transfer of (children) from occupied areas of Ukraine to the Russian Federation."
-It also issued a warrant Friday for the arrest of Maria Alekseyevna Lvova-Belova, the commissioner for Children's Rights in the Office of the President of the Russian Federation, on similar allegations.
+Although world leaders have been indicted before, it was the first time the global court has issued a warrant against a leader of one of the five permanent members of the U.N.
+Security Council.
+The court said in a statement that Putin ''is allegedly responsible for the war crime of unlawful deportation of (children) and that of unlawful transfer of (children) from occupied areas of Ukraine to the Russian Federation.''
+It also issued a warrant for the arrest of Maria Alekseyevna Lvova-Belova, the commissioner for Children's Rights in the Office of the President of the Russian Federation.

 The move was immediately dismissed by Moscow — and welcomed by Ukraine as a major breakthrough.
-Its practical implications, though, could well be limited, at least in the short term.
+Its practical implications, however, could well be limited as the chances of either facing trial at the ICC are extremely unlikely.

-The moral condemnation though, will likely stain Putin for the rest of his life — and in the more immediate future whenever he seeks to attend an international summit in a nation that could be bound to arrest him. ''So Putin might go to China, Syria, Iran, his ... few allies, but he just won't travel to the rest of the world and won't travel to ICC member states who he believes would actually ...arrest him," said Adil Ahmad Haque, an expert in international law and armed conflict at Rutgers University.
+But the moral condemnation will likely stain Putin for the rest of his life — and in the more immediate future whenever he seeks to attend an international summit in a nation that could be bound to arrest him. ''So Putin might go to China, Syria, Iran, his ... few allies, but he just won't travel to the rest of the world and won't travel to ICC member states who he believes would actually ... arrest him,'' said Adil Ahmad Haque, an expert in international law and armed conflict at Rutgers University.

-Still, the chances of a trial of any Russians at the ICC remain extremely unlikely, as Moscow does not recognize the court's jurisdiction — a position it vehemently reaffirmed on Friday.
-Kremlin spokesman Dmitry Peskov insisted that Russia doesn't recognize the ICC and considers its decisions "legally void."
-He added that Russia considers the court's move "outrageous and unacceptable."
+Still, the chances of Putin facing trial remain extremely unlikely, as Moscow does not recognize the court's jurisdiction — a position it vehemently reaffirmed on Friday.
+Kremlin spokesman Dmitry Peskov insisted that Russia doesn't recognize the ICC and considers its decisions ''legally void.''
+He added that Russia considers the court's move ''outrageous and unacceptable.''
 Peskov refused to comment when asked if Putin would avoid making trips to countries where he could be arrested on the ICC's warrant.

 Ukraine's human rights chief, Dmytro Lubinets, has said that based on data from the country's National Information Bureau, 16,226 children were deported.
 Ukraine has managed to bring back 308 children.